zmalone/chef-web-docs/source/local-development/rhel/apply-the-web-application-cookbook-locally/2/_index.md

 ## 2. Set up the Test Kitchen configuration file

-Just like in the previous lesson, you need to tell Test Kitchen about the environment you want to run your cookbook in.
+Just as in the previous lesson, you need to tell Test Kitchen about the environment where your cookbook will run.
 Remember, when you create a cookbook using the `chef generate cookbook` command, Chef generates a Test Kitchen configuration file for you.

 In addition to configuring Test Kitchen to create a CentOS 6.6 virtual machine, we'll also: